 (Open picture game-Desert) Print and laminate the pictures in the format you prefer.
 Use them to spark a conversation and ask children questions about the theme.

-We have prepared an imaginary game you can enjoy with your group.
+We have prepared an imaginary game that you can enjoy with your group.
 (Open thematic letter-The desert) Print the letter and deposit it in a small box filled with sand.
-Leave the box in an easy to find location within the daycare so that children can find the letter.
+Leave the box in an easy to find location within the daycare so that children will find it.
 Read portions of the letter to them throughout the week.

-Open four brown paper grocery bags and stick them to the wall to create a large scene at children's eye level.
+Open four brown paper grocery bags and stick them on a wall to create a large scene at children's eye level.
 Add glue and sand and let dry.
-Throughout the theme, add children's crafts to the desert.
+Throughout the theme, add children's crafts to this desert.

 The pictures may be used as a memory game or to spark a conversation with your group.
 Use them to decorate your daycare or a specific thematic corner.
-(Open picture game-The desert) Print, laminate, and store in a Ziploc bag or in your thematic bins.
+(Open picture game-Desert) Print, laminate, and store in a Ziploc bag or in your thematic bins.

 (Open writing activities-D like desert) Print for each child or laminate for use with a dry-erase marker.

 (Open activity sheets-The desert) Print and follow instructions.

 Have fun with these wonderful workshop ideas provided by Caroline Allard.

 - Provide all your vehicles, particularly all-terrain vehicles which are popular in the desert.